 Track disposition of all exposure draft comments, suggestions, and feedback, including any appeals and their resolution, with the assistance of PMI staff.

 Review all text and graphics in the standard to make sure the information is clear, complete and relevant, revising as necessary.

 Ensure that the content is harmonized with any other relevant PMI standards.

-Prepare a report with a recommendation to the standards manager for concepts, approaches and tools that may be candidates for inclusion in future editions.
+Prepare a report with a recommendation to the Standards Product Manager for concepts, approaches and tools that may be candidates for inclusion in future editions.

-PMI exposure drafts are a critical component in reaching consensus among the many stakeholders who include but are not limited to the committee, PMI members and project, program and portfolio professionals worldwide.
+PMI standards will be made available for public review before final approval and publication.
+PMI exposure drafts are a critical component in reaching consensus among the many stakeholders who include but are not limited to the development team, PMI members and project, program and portfolio professionals worldwide.

 Exposure drafts are available for 30 days, during which you can read the draft document and provide recommmendations for changes.
 Exposure drafts will be announced through PMI's various communication channels, which may include the homepage of PMI.org, community announcements, newsletters, and social media.